Skip to content

 """

-Plot training loss and validation accuracy on a dual-axis chart.
+Plot training loss and a validation metric on a dual-axis chart.

 Saves the figure to disk and exports raw numerical data as ``.npz``